Kotlin/anko/README.md

 dependencies {
   ...
-  compile 'org.jetbrains.kotlin:koan-21:0.2@aar'
+  compile 'org.jetbrains.kotlin:koan-15:0.2.1@aar'
 }
 ```

 This loads Koan for Android SDK v.
-21 (Android 5.0) without `support.v4` package bindings.
-If you use `support.v4`, replace `21` with `21s`.
+15 (Android 4.0.3) without `support.v4` package bindings.
+If you use `support.v4`, replace `15` with `15s`.
+There are also builds for Android SDK v.
+19 and v.
+21.

 ### Using as Jar library